Cool Guns: Machine Pistols

 Intratec TEC-9/TEC-D C9/AB- 10

-Probably among the most infamous guns in America, the TEC-9 was originally developed by the Swedish company Interdynamic AB in a quest to build a simple and inexpensive submachine gun.
-Since Sweden, a wealthy, industrialized country where law enforcement carries much fancier weapons, is a poor market for a cheap SMG, they established an American subsidiary called Intratec to sell semi-auto versions of the gun in the lucrative American civilian market.
+Probably among the most infamous guns in America, the TEC-9 was originally developed by the Swedish company Interdynamic AB as the MP-9, in a quest to build a simple and inexpensive submachine gun.
+Since Sweden, a wealthy, industrialized country where law enforcement carries much fancier weapons than most others, is a poor market for a cheap SMG, they established an American subsidiary called Intratec to sell semi-auto versions of the gun in the lucrative American civilian market.
 Gun enthusiasts paid it little attention, as it was inaccurate, unreliable and too big to be carried comfortably.
 However, the gun had several things going in its favor, namely its low price, its 32-round magazine capacity

 , its menacing appearance (it was originally designed as a submachine gun, after all) and, most importantly, its open-bolt design, which made it (relatively) easy to convert back to full-auto with only a few modifications.